Research

 Eviction and Criminal Justice System Involvement

-Prior research on eviction has documented its frequency, racial/ethnic inequalities, and its impacts on a family’s future housing options, health, economic well-being, and child outcomes.
-Most eviction data are buried within court documents, unavailable to researchers.
-The multi-institution research group Eviction Research Network(link is external) (ERN) aims to fill these gaps by collecting and processing more complete eviction data using tools such as NLP to mine electronically scanned court records in underrepresented jurisdictions.
+The multi-institution research group Eviction Research Network (ERN) aims to collect and processing more complete eviction data using tools such as NLP to mine electronically scanned court records in underrepresented jurisdictions.